Follow the Flow: On Information Flow Across Textual Tokens in Text-to-Image Models

-\paragraph{Evaluating generated textual descriptions.} We employ gpt4o~\citep{openai2024gpt4technicalreport} to evaluate the textual interpretations produced by Patchscopes.
+We employ GPT-4o~\citep{openai2024gpt4technicalreport} to evaluate the textual interpretations produced by Patchscopes.
 We use the following prompt: \begin{quote} ``In Yes, No and Maybe.
 Does every image match the description: \{Patchscopes\_description\}~?
 Answer Yes if all images match or relate to the description, Maybe if only some match, otherwise No.'' \end{quote}